-Katie Hood Morgan is a curator, editor, and producer based in San Francisco, CA. Her creative interests center on multi-faceted, multidisciplinary artist-driven projects and community-building.
+Katie Hood Morgan is an independent curator, editor, and producer based in San Francisco, CA. Her creative interests center on multi-faceted, multidisciplinary artist-driven projects and community-building.

 Previously, Katie served as Assistant Curator at the CCA Wattis Institute for Contemporary Arts where she organized the 82-artist group exhibition When Attitudes Became Form Become Attitudes (2012), also contributing to the exhibition catalog.
 The exhibition included several new commissions and travelled to the Museum of Contemporary Art Detroit.

 Katie was Director of the artist-run Adobe Books Backroom Gallery in San Francisco from 2009-2012, where she curated exhibitions by Parker Ito (2010), David Horvitz (2011), Colter Jacobsen (2011), and Zina Al-Shukri (2012), among others.
 She was Registrar and Gallery Assistant at Braunstein/Quay Gallery from 2006-2008.
 She holds a MA in Curatorial Practice from California College of the Arts, San Francisco, and a BFA in the History of Art and Visual Culture from UC Santa Cruz.
 Morgan has contributed to programming and curatorial projects at institutions including the Oakland Museum of California, the M. H. de Young Museum, SFMOMA, and the Massachusetts Museum of Contemporary Art.

 She was a 2016 Visiting Curator at ACRE in Steuben, Wisconsin, where she conducted studio visits, participated in a panel discussion on arts organizing, and staged a conversation on the subject of solitude as a creative force.